kevinkovalchik/PyNetMHCpan/README.md

 # PyNetMHCpan

-A simple tool for using NetMHCpan and NetMHCIIpan in a Python environment.
+A simple tool for using NetMHCpan and NetMHCIIpan using multiple CPUs in a Python environment.

 For more information on NetMHCpan and NetMHCIIpan see the following:
 - https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1